 Remember that video files take longer to upload than documents, so leave at least 30 minutes before the deadline to submit your work.
 Remember that upload speeds can be impacted at busy times, especially if you have slow broadband where you are uploading from – so give yourself plenty of time to upload, check and submit your submission.

-If your video is a piece of group work, you will need to nominate one individual to submit the work on behalf of the whole group.
-That person will then need to add the other group members from a digital list after they have uploaded and submitted the video file.
+If your video is a piece of group work, you will need to nominate one individual to be responsible for submitting the work on behalf of the whole group.
+That person will need to tag the other group members from a list during the submission process, after they have uploaded and submitted the video file.

 Keep a record in a shared notebook or collaborative document of who is submitting the work, and make sure you support each other by reminding yourselves when the deadline is approaching.

-To submit your work you will need to access the module area on Minerva to find the assessment submission link, and will then use an assessment platform called Gradescope.
+To submit your work you will need to access the module area on Minerva to find the assessment submission link.
+You will use an assessment platform called Gradescope to submit your video.
 Each step is outlined below, and expanded on, in the How to prepare for and submit your video assessment guide which you can download and save.

 Select each step to reveal more information.